Tok Janggut: Rebellion

+Tok Janggut joins the rebellion

 The deposed local administrator, Engku Besar Jeram, called upon Tok Janggut, Haji Said, Che Sahak Merbol and Penghulu Adam to discuss the tense situation in Kelantan.
 At the meeting, a pact was signed by the participants which prohibited any one of them to co-operate with the British.
 Their independence fight gained support from most Kelantan residents, whose refusal to pay taxes meant the revenue of the district dropped by half in one year.

 In 1915, Latiff discovered that Janggut was responsible, and sent Sergeant Sulaiman and six other policemen to arrest him.
 The officers found him surrounded by 2,000 of his followers, many of whom were carrying weapons.
 Tok Janggut did not try and escape: he stood his ground and refused to go with the officers.
 In the heat of the argument, Janggut stabbed Seargeant Sulaiman with his keris.
 Sulaiman shortly died, and the crowd disarmed the other officers, who were sent back to Latif.